Last Man Standing (motorcycle race)

-Last Man Standing is a motorcycle race held annually in Bulcher, Texas, US.
-The race consists of 300 of the world’s top enduro riders from around the world and they all converge on Bulcher for the Red Bull’s Last Man Standing Enduro event.
+Last Man Standing is a motorcycle race held annually in Bulcher, Texas, United States.
+The race consists of 300 of the world's top enduro riders from around the world.
 The race takes place on the Red River Motorcycle Trails course straddling the Texas/Oklahoma border.

 Located northwest of Dallas/Fort Worth along the Texas-Oklahoma border, the Red River Motorcycle Trails have some of the most challenging terrain in North America for racing Enduro Motorcycles.
 The event is a carved out 40-mile loop that features steep rocky climbs, descents, boulders the size of cars and forests with trees that one can barely walk through.
 The race also presents its riders with the 100 mph straight-aways of hard packed, loamy dirt and sand.

 Race

 The race is an "every man for himself never before seen in off-road racing," according to Josh Whitaker with KTM North America, who represents the leading manufacturer of off-road motorcycles. " Last Man Standing Enduro Event combines gut-wrenching terrain with favorite elements from Enduro, Cross Country and Desert racing techniques.
 Red Bull sponsors the Last Man Standing event which consists of four elimination stages of one lap each and starts by bunching together approximately 300 invited riders on the 40-mile circuit.